-Defendants, including MNS, also had factual defenses that (1) consumers were not confused by false designations of Kona geographic origin and that (2) Plaintiffs' claims were barred by laches.
+Defendants had factual defenses that (1) consumers were not confused by false designations of Kona geographic origin and that (2) Plaintiffs' claims were barred by laches.
 Although Plaintiffs believed these defenses to be meritless, they posed an ongoing risk.
-In particular, whether consumers were confused or were likely to be confused by Defendants' product labels would have come down to a "battle of the experts" at trial (indeed, both sides had numerous experts ready to testify), the result of which is always uncertain.
+In particular, whether consumers were confused or were likely to be confused by Defendants' product labels would have come down to a "battle of the experts" at trial (indeed, there was extensive expert discovery here), the result of which is always uncertain.